Categories |

 Examples Of Pulleys

-From elevators to flag poles, pulleys are all over the place if you start looking for them.
+From elevators to flag poles, pulleys are everywhere if you start looking for them.

 Pulley Learning

-Playing with pulleys offers kids a chance at all kinds of STEM play and learning.
+Playing with pulleys offers kids a chance at STEM play and learning.
 Pulley play is also rich in opportunities to hone social skills (“When will it be my turn”, “Can you help me pull this rope”) and build large and small muscle strength and control.

 Pulleys can be a great addition to early learning settings.
 I’d love to hear how you use pulleys with kids–you can share thoughts and pictures in the comments section.